mokagio/mokacoding/_posts/2013-10-31-Xcode-projects-and-workspaces.md

 > An Xcode project is a repository for all the files, resources, and information required to build one or more software products.
 A project contains all the elements used to build your products and maintains the relationships between those elements.
 It contains one or more targets, which specify how to build products.
 A project defines default build settings for all the targets in the project (each target can also specify its own build settings, which override the project build settings).

 Cool, I got that, but what about the file itself?
 Let's open one with a text editor.
-I've used the `project.pbxproj` from [KZPropertyMapper](https://github.com/krzysztofzablocki/KZPropertyMapper/blob/master/Example/Example.xcodeproj/project.pbxproj) a smart library timesaving that you should all checkout.
+I've used the `project.pbxproj` from [KZPropertyMapper](https://github.com/krzysztofzablocki/KZPropertyMapper/blob/master/Example/Example.xcodeproj/project.pbxproj) a smart and timesaving library that you should all checkout.

-It appears as a sort of JSON, it as a `{}` hierarchy, written in C, because it uses `;` and `/* inline comments */`
+It appears as a sort of JSON, written in C, as it as a `{}` hierarchy, with inside `=`, `;` and `/* inline comments */`.

 The top level is something like